 As a practical matter, your attorney may ask you to pay some amount at the beginning of the process, but most payment typically is made through your Chapter 13 reorganization plan or bankruptcy sale.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people who have questions or concerns about filing for bankruptcy.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.